-There are a variety of autoimmune bullous diseases which disrupt the cellular adhesion proteins in the skin and mucous membranes.
-These lesions can be differentiated by the location of skin lesions, mucous membrane involvement, distribution of lesions, histopathology and immunopathology, as well as serum antibody assays.
+There are a variety of autoimmune bullous diseases that disrupt the cellular adhesion proteins in the skin and mucous membranes.
+These lesions can be differentiated by the location of skin lesions, mucous membrane involvement, distribution of lesions, histopathology, and immunopathology, as well as serum antibody assays.

-Pemphigus is a serious skin disorder with a very high morbidity.
+Pemphigus is a serious skin disorder with very high morbidity.
 The role of the pharmacist is critical.
 When dispensing any thiol-related medication, the risk of drug-induced pemphigus must be considered.
 The sooner the drug is discontinued, the better the prognosis.
 Once the drug-induced pemphigus has developed, besides discontinuing the drug, the nurse or physician should educate the patient on a recommended diet.
-There are certain foods that contain phenols and thiols that can exacerbate the condition.
+Certain foods contain phenols and thiols that can exacerbate the condition.
 Thus a dietary consult is necessary.
-Foods that contain phenol and thiol like compounds include chives, garlic, onion, black pepper, cashew and mangoes.
+Foods that contain phenol and thiol like compounds include chives, garlic, onion, black pepper, cashew, and mangoes.
 For patients who develop burning pain, the pharmacist should encourage compliance with medical treatments and review how the medication is taken and possible side effects.
 Follow up of these patients is critical as many of them will require potent immunosuppressive drugs for symptom relief.
 [Level 3] Nurses often facilitate follow and referrals.
 [Level 5]

-For patients who lack cell surface autoantibodies and the pemphigus is induced by the thiol drugs, the prognosis is good.
+For patients who lack cell surface autoantibodies, and the pemphigus is induced by thiol drugs, the prognosis is good.
 Once the thiol-drug is discontinued, at least 50% of patients will see an improvement.
-Unfortunately, a significant number of patients with drug-induced pemphigus also have cell surface autoantibodies and these individuals will have a chronic course similar to pemphigus vulgaris.
+Unfortunately, a significant number of patients with drug-induced pemphigus also have cell surface autoantibodies, and these individuals will have a chronic course similar to pemphigus vulgaris.
 While mortality rates for drug-induced pemphigus are not known, isolated deaths have been reported.
-However, when chronic pemphigus persists, it carries a very high morbidity and a poor quality of life.
+However, when chronic pemphigus persists, it carries very high morbidity and a poor quality of life.
 Patients often develop extensive skin lesions marked by burning sensations and pain.
-When the oral cavity is involved it can lead to decreased oral intake, dehydration and significant weight loss.
-(Level V)
+When the oral cavity is involved, it can lead to decreased oral intake, dehydration, and significant weight loss.
+[Level 5]

 |||Tavakolpour S, Pemphigus trigger factors: special focus on pemphigus vulgaris and pemphigus foliaceus.
 Archives of dermatological research.
 2018 Mar [PubMed PMID: 29110080]|